RosettaWYzhang/Roam/README.md

 Only the chair (ID: 03001627) and sofa (ID: 04256520) categories are used in the method.
 - download preprocessed data from [occupancy network](https://github.com/autonomousvision/occupancy_networks) and rename the folder as shapenet_pointnet
 - download [ShapeNet V1](https://shapenet.org/download/shapenetcore) for the corresponding meshes needed for visualization; rename the folder as shapenet_mesh
-If you want to visualize and process reference poses for NDF optimization, please download from (insert link) \
+- If you want to process reference poses for NDF optimization, please download from (insert link).
+Under data/ndf_data/ref_motion, there is a blender file which contains reference poses and objects for visualization and reference pose selection.
-If you want to re-train L-NSM using our preprocessed data, please download from (insert link) \
+- If you want to re-train L-NSM using our preprocessed data, please download from (insert link) \
-If you want access to our raw motion data in BVH format, please download from (insert link) \
+- If you want access to our raw motion data in BVH format, please download from (insert link) \

 The folder structure should look like:
 ```